spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 authors: ["Vijay"]
 categories: ["Data Platform", "LLM", "Data Engineering"]
 description: "Using an LLM to transform JSON to CSV"
-thumbnail: "/assets/images/gen/blog/data-transformation-with-llm.jpg"
+thumbnail: "/assets/images/gen/blog/data-transform-directly-with-an-llm.jpg"
-image: "/assets/images/gen/blog/data-transformation-with-llm.jpg"
+image: "/assets/images/gen/blog/data-transform-directly-with-an-llm.jpg"
 comments: true
 ---

-**Warning:** I do not necessarily advocate this approach unless accompanied by appropriate quality testing and risk analysis.
+**Warning:** I'm not advocating the following approach unless accompanied by appropriate quality testing and risk analysis.
 LLM performance will improve over time, but there is always a chance of non-deterministic behaviour - that's inherent in their design.
-An optimised prompt could work 95% of the time and then randomly throw out garbage despite heavy prompt engineering.
+An optimised prompt could work 95% of the time and suddenly throw out garbage despite heavy prompt engineering.

+Modern stacks tend to perform analytic transformations in an ELT fashion - data is loaded to a warehouse, and SQL is used to transform the data into metrics and analytics views.
+This article considers the stage before this - data is converted, cleaned and prepared to a form that can loaded to a datastore.

 ## Intro
-In the following post, I explore the possibility to do no-code conversions and basic transforms on data with the gpt-3.5-turbo LLM.
-I'll take some data in JSON form and convert it to CSV, and translate some of the data along the way to something more useful - all via an LLM prompt.
+In the following post, I explore the possibility of doing no-code conversions and basic transforms on data with the gpt-3.5-turbo LLM.
+I'll take some data in JSON form, convert it to CSV, and translate the data to a more useful form - all via an LLM prompt.

-My overall conclusion from this experiment: right now, I would still prefer to use prompt-generated, deterministic code for transforms.
+TLDR: Overall conclusion?
+I would still prefer to use prompt-generated, deterministic code for transforms.
 See my [previous article](https://www.spiritedtechie.com/blog/2023-08-22-data-transforms-code-gen-with-llms/).

 ## Source code
-Source code for the experiment can be found here - it's pretty small.
+Find the source code here - it's pretty small.

 [Github](https://github.com/spiritedtechie/weather-sage/tree/main/api/experiments){:target="_blank"}